 Well, we’ve got a whole host of things to do to get you in a festive mood, as well as ideas for finding the perfect gift for everyone who loves the Broads.

 The German Christmas markets might not be on the cards this year so why not book yourself and your loved ones a relaxing weekend break in the Broads National Park instead?
 Avoid the crowds and get all your Christmas shopping wrapped up in one go.
 If you stay at Hotel Wroxham in the capital of the Broads you’ll discover no less than five famous Roys stores on your doorstep.
 The flagship department store, the food hall, garden centre, DIY store and toy shop all in one village.
 So, you won’t have very far to go to get your shopping adventure off to a flying start.
-If you’ve got fisherman in the family, located just a few miles up the road, Lathams discount department and fishing store in Potter Heigham has become synonymous with angling and in the Broads.
+If you’ve got fishing fans in the family, located just a few miles up the road, Lathams discount department and fishing store in Potter Heigham has become synonymous with angling and in the Broads.
 An ‘Aladdin’s Cave since 1963, you’re bound to find something unique to put under the tree.

 Bring the flavour of the Broads to your Christmas celebrations